joric/mitosis/mitosis-bluetooth/README.md

 * [mitosis-bt.hex] (firmware upgrade for the right half, turns Mitosis into a fully wireless split Bluetooth HID keyboard)

+## Uploading Firmware

 You need to flash the right half only.
+Use [ST-LINK/V2] and [OpenOCD].
-It is already merged with softdevice s130 so you don't need to flash softdevice first.
+Precompiled firmware is already merged with softdevice s130 so you don't need to flash softdevice first.

 ```
 openocd -f interface/stlink-v2.cfg -f target/nrf51.cfg ^